vojtechgistr/vojtechgistr/README.md

 ## I am a developer, musician and artist!

-- 🔎 I’m currently learning c++ and Artificial Intelligence
+- 🔎 I’m currently learning C++ and Artificial Intelligence
 - ⚡ My hobbies: I love to draw, play musical instruments, play sports and program
 - 🥅 2021 Goals: Start selling web designs and things like that (🟢), Create a first AI application (🟠)